lucasbretana/2018.1-IPPD/notes/Intro.md

             | |=====| |
             |---------|

-Fig 2.: The distributed model
+Fig 2.: The distributed memory model
-On this model all process have its own memory, and commucate through some connection:
+On this model all process have its own memory, and communicate through using apropriated mechanism:
   - message passing
-  - tuple space
   - ...

 ### Common questions